Lyrenhex/Loki/README.md

   - I will never understand why the built-in "Streamer mode" on Discord simply doesn't do this.
 Having to check the status to see if someone in a VC is streaming is, frankly, silly.
+- [x] Event system
+  - Users may choose to receive specific bot events, which will be DM'd to them when the event fires.
+This feature is a prelude of the Reminders feature.

 Eventually roll [ThreadReviver](https://github.com/Lyrenhex/ThreadReviver)'s behaviour into Loki.